 Southbury: Southbury Ambulance recently placed a 2014 GMC/Lifeline in service

-Southington: Southington ordered a Sutphen pumper which will be identical to the current Sutphen they ordered a few years ago.
+Southington: Southington ordered a Sutphen pumper which will be identical to the current Sutphen with a Fall time delivery expected.

 Stamford: Stamford Fire has on order a 95' Seagrave Aerial Scope which should be in for early summer.
-They also just awarded a bid to KME for another pumper.
-Belltown also is doing a minor refurb to their aerial truck.
+They also just awarded a bid to KME for another 1,000 gallon pumper.
+Belltown also is doing a minor refurb to their aerial truck which will be returned this summer.

 Stonington Borough: Stonington Borough Fire is in the planning / spec stage of a new pumper.